thejourneyofman/QuantLib/README.md

 # Parallelized Quantlib (For test use)

 ## Motivation
-#### Challenged some ad-hoc way to make giant projects (in case of Quantlib, about half million LOC) work in a parallel computing style that supports both multiple processes and multiple threads by adding as little codes as possible.
+#### Challeng an ad-hoc way to make giant projects (in case of Quantlib, about half million LOC) work in a parallel computing style that supports both multiple processes and multiple threads by adding as little codes as possible.

 ## Restrictions
-#### It's NOT an integral HPC version-up for Quantlib users but a test bed of the integrity and extensibility how a fulcrum can pry to a whole project.
-In this case, I added about 100-200 lines of code and started working from the base classes which are inherited by many top-level objects and functions.
+#### It's NOT an integral version-up for Quantlib users but a test bed of the integrity and extensibility of HPC how a fulcrum can pry to a whole project.
+In this case, I added about few hundreds of lines (less than 1% of the whole project) of code and started working from the base classes which are inherited by many top-level objects and functions.

 ## Features
 #### For now it supports multiple threads in a particle size of Instrument, that is, one pricing engine (in some case it's bounded with a certain time-consuming stochastic process) works in an independent single thread for a single instrument.